 Toenail fungus is rare in children but the incidence increases as you age.
 This condition is most common in people aged over 60.

 Clinical diagnosis of onychomycosis is based on a physical examination, and if needed, a microscopy and/or culture of nail specimens can be carried out.
 Several nail disorders may mimic fungal nail infections including psoriasis.

 A medication is taken orally generally for 6-12 weeks.
 To have these medications covered under the pharmaceutical benefits scheme a microscopy study of your nail cuttings is required to confirm that a dermatophyte or yeast infection is present.
 In addition, before prescribing one of these medications, Doctors often order a blood test to make sure the liver is functioning properly; blood chemistry is often monitored quarterly for those at risk of adverse effects such as liver disease.
-The success rate is approximately 50% which makes it much more attractive than topical treatments, however, side effects are well documented in some people who take these oral anti-fungal medications and the excessive cost is to be considered with newer oral anti-fungal treatments.
+The success rate is approximately 50% which makes it much more attractive than topical care management, however, side effects are well documented in some people who take these oral anti-fungal medications and the excessive cost is to be considered with newer oral anti-fungal care management.